Flurry Rogue Endgame Build Guide

 - Banished Lord's Talisman, Beastfall Boots, and Harlequin Crest are required to meet thresholds outlined below.

 - This setup requires 275 or more Max Energy.
-Since Momentum increases your Max Energy by 30%, this means you need 212 Max Energy out of combat.
+Since Momentum increases your Max Energy by 30%, this means you need at least 212 Max Energy out of combat.
 This ensures each time you cast Death Trap to activate Beastfall Boots then use Flurry, you have spent the required Energy for your next Flurry to Overpower thanks to Banished Lord's Talisman.
 This is achieved through Max Energy/Resource affixes on Harlequin Crest, Beastfall Boots, then either Elixir of Resourcefulness II or Tibault's Will.
 Galvanized Slasher's is also a great option for more Max Energy.

 - The cooldown required for Death Trap depends on your Max Energy when Momentum is fully stacked.
 At less than 300 Max Energy, a cooldown of 15 seconds is required.
 However if you can get up to 300 Max Energy, the cooldown requirement changes to 20 seconds as you will now get 4 Preparation activations.
 This is achieved through a combination of additional ranks, Cooldown Reduction on Harlequin Crest, Ultimate Cooldown Reduction on Beastfall Boots and Death Trap Cooldown Reduction from Ring Tempers.